arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 Someone who is new to the project should easily understand how get it up and running for local development using the README.
 Let the reader know what steps to take with a freshly made copy of the projects code.
 This can be notes on how to install needed packages, start the application and run the tests.

-Use concrete example like what to type into the shell to invoke the different steps.
+Use concrete example like what to type into the shell to invoke the different tasks.

 ### Configuration